user234683/youtube-local/README.md

 Permission is hereby granted to the youtube-dl project at [https://github.com/ytdl-org/youtube-dl](https://github.com/ytdl-org/youtube-dl) to relicense any portion of this software under the Unlicense, public domain, or whichever license is in use by youtube-dl at the time of relicensing, for the purpose of inclusion of said portion into youtube-dl.
 Relicensing permission is not granted for any purpose outside of direct inclusion into the [official repository](https://github.com/ytdl-org/youtube-dl) of youtube-dl.
 If inclusion happens during the process of a pull-request, relicensing happens at the moment the pull request is merged into youtube-dl; until that moment, any cloned repositories of youtube-dl which make use of this software are subject to the terms of the GNU AGPLv3.

 ## Similar projects
-- [youtube-dl](https://rg3.github.io/youtube-dl/), which this project was based off
 - [invidious](https://github.com/iv-org/invidious) Similar to this project, but also allows it to be hosted as a server to serve many users
+- [Yotter](https://github.com/ytorg/Yotter) Similar to this project and to invidious.
+Also supports Twitter
+- [FreeTube](https://github.com/FreeTubeApp/FreeTube) (Similar to this project, but is an electron app outside the browser)
+- [yt-local](https://git.sr.ht/~heckyel/yt-local) Fork of this project with a different page design
 - [NewPipe](https://newpipe.schabi.org/) (app for android)
 - [mps-youtube](https://github.com/mps-youtube/mps-youtube) (terminal-only program)
 - [youtube-viewer](https://github.com/trizen/youtube-viewer)
-- [FreeTube](https://github.com/FreeTubeApp/FreeTube) (Similar to this project, but is an electron app outside the browser)
 - [smtube](https://www.smtube.org/)
 - [Minitube](https://flavio.tordini.org/minitube), [github here](https://github.com/flaviotordini/minitube)
 - [toogles](https://github.com/mikecrittenden/toogles) (only embeds videos, doesn't use mp4)
-- [Yotter](https://github.com/ytorg/Yotter) Similar to this project and to invidious.
-Also supports Twitter
+- [youtube-dl](https://rg3.github.io/youtube-dl/), which this project was based off